xomvio/blossom/README.md

 # Blossom

 Blossom is a decentralized TUI chat application that utilizes the Yggdrasil network to establish connections between users.
+Every connection is made with an automated single-use configuration.
 Blossom allows users to  create or join chat rooms, and communicate with each other in real-time.

 ![image](https://github.com/user-attachments/assets/29b8ce7d-9fe8-433c-92dd-1d662c9b84cd)